david-kudlacek/freeCodeCamp/README.md

 ### Project 5 - Probability Calculator

 "Suppose there is a hat containing 5 blue balls, 4 red balls, and 2 green balls.
 What is the probability that a random draw of 4 balls will contain at least 1 red ball and 2 green balls?
-While it would be possible to calculate the probability using advanced mathematics, an easier way is to write a program to perform a large number of experiments to estimate an approximate probability."
+While it would be possible to calculate the probability using advanced mathematics, an easier way is to write a program to perform a large number of experiments to estimate an approximate probability.

-"For this project, write a program to determine the approximate probability of drawing certain balls randomly from a hat."
+For this project, write a program to determine the approximate probability of drawing certain balls randomly from a hat."

 <details><summary>Functionality example</summary>